 What It Looks Like

-Cuts, nicks or flat spots on the O-ring surface, usually visible on initial inspection or after first pressurisation.
-The damage is localised rather than distributed around the circumference.
-Cuts from sharp edges are typically straight; from tool damage, irregular.
+Cuts, nicks, or flat spots on the O-ring surface — usually visible on initial inspection or after the first pressurization.
+The damage is localized at one or a few circumferential points rather than distributed around the ring.
+Cuts from sharp edges appear clean and straight; damage from tools may be irregular.
+The undamaged portion of the O-ring is in normal, undamaged condition.

 Root Cause